s3koni/Link-Shortner/README.md

 # Link-Shortner
-I'll be creating a simple web app that takes in a link as iniput, shortens it, and then returns the output as a shortened url.
+I'll be creating a simple web app that takes in a link as input, shortens it, and then returns the output as a shortened URL.